Welding: History

-During the 1920s, significant advances were made in welding technology, including the introduction of automatic welding in 1920, in which electrode wire was fed continuously.
-Shielding gas became a subject receiving much attention, as scientists attempted to protect welds from the effects of oxygen and nitrogen in the atmosphere.
+During the middle of the century, many new welding methods were invented, including the introduction of automatic welding in 1920, in which electrode wire was fed continuously.
+Shielding gas received much attention, as scientists attempted to protect welds from the effects of oxygen and nitrogen in the atmosphere.
 Porosity and brittleness were the primary problems, and the solutions that developed included the use of hydrogen, argon, and helium as welding atmospheres.
-During the following decade, further advances allowed for the welding of reactive metals like aluminum and magnesium.
-This in conjunction with developments in automatic welding, alternating current, and fluxes fed a major expansion of arc welding during the 1930s and then during World War II.
-In 1930, the first all-welded merchant vessel, M/S Carolinian, was launched.
+Testing methods were introduced for weld integrity.
+First vibration testing was done using a hammer and stethoscope; later, X-ray tests were developed to see into the weld.
+During the 1930s, further advances allowed for the welding of reactive metals like aluminum and magnesium.
+This in conjunction with developments in automatic welding, alternating current, and fluxes fed a major expansion of arc welding during the 1930s.
+Russian inventor Konstantin Khrenov implemented the first underwater electric arc welding.
+In 1930, Kyle Taylor was responsible for the release of stud welding, which soon became popular in shipbuilding and construction.
+Submerged arc welding was invented the same year.
+During World War II, submerged arc welding was widely used for ship-building because it allowed certain types of welds to be done twenty times faster than earlier techniques.